 Fair Trade Tourism (FTT) is a non-profit organisation that promotes responsible tourism in southern Africa and beyond.
-The aim of FTT is to make tourism more sustainable by ensuring that the people who contribute their land, resources, labour and knowledge to tourism are the ones who reap the benefits.
+FTT aims to make tourism more sustainable by ensuring that the people who contribute their land, resources, labour and knowledge to tourism are the ones who reap the benefits.
 Tourism businesses that adhere to the FTT standard use the FTT label as a way of signifying their commitment to fair and responsible tourism.
 This includes fair wages and working conditions, fair purchasing and operations, equitable distribution of benefits and respect for human rights, culture and the environment.
 By selecting an FTT-certified business, travellers are not only assured that their holiday benefits local communities and economies, and that the business is operated ethically and in a socially and environmentally responsible manner, but they will also have a more fulfilling holiday experience.
-Marine Dynamics Tours and Dyer Island Cruises have been Fair Trade certified since 2008 and in 2015 will undergo Fair Trade group certification for the group of companies that includes Marine Dynamics, Dyer Island Cruises, the Great White House and the International Marine Volunteer Programme.
+Marine Dynamics Tours and Dyer Island Cruises have been Fair Trade certified since 2008 and in 2015 will undergo Fair Trade group certification for the group of companies that includes Marine Dynamics, Dyer Island Cruises, and the Marine Dynamics Academy.

 BLUE FLAG SOUTH AFRICA